wyncode/C36_midterm_adrian_jaboa_leigh_natalie/client/README.md

 OUR APP:

-As previously mentioned, our main objective is to help enthusiast drinkers by providing a resourceful database of drink recipes.
-We have achieved this through our app Mixed in Miami, with the latest up to date list of cocktails provided by TheCocktailDB.com API.
+As previously mentioned, our main objective is to help drink enthusiasts by providing a resourceful database of drink recipes.
+We have achieved this through our app Mixed in Miami, with the latest and up to date list of cocktails provided by TheCocktailDB.com API.

 The main page contains a navigation bar: Home, About, Discover, and Search bar